Stream-JMX

 Overriding default SamplerFactory

-implementation for a specific runtime environment.
+SamplerFactory instances are used to generate Sampler implementation for a specific runtime environment.
 Stream-JMX supplies sampler and ping factories for standard JVMs, JBoss,

 WebSphere Application Server.
-You may want to override default SamplerFactory
+You may want to override default SamplerFactory with your own or an altenative by specifying:

 java -Dorg.tnt4j.stream.jmx.factory=org.tnt4j.stream.jmx.PlatformSamplerFactory ...

-is used to generate instances of the underlying sampler implementatons (objects that provide sampling of underlying mbeans).
+SamplerFactory is used to generate instances of the underlying sampler implementatons (objects that provide sampling of underlying mbeans).

 // return default or user defined SamplerFactory implementation